search icon

-We get lots of questions from our readers about the role of the registered agent, and one of the main ones we frequently hear is “Can I be my own registered agent?”
+We get lots of questions from our readers about the role of the registered agent, and one of the main ones we frequently hear is, “Can I be my own registered agent?”
 While the short and simple answer is “yes,” there’s quite a bit more to it than that.
 With this in mind, we decided to create this article in order to discuss all the relevant aspects of serving as your company’s own registered agent.

 Let’s get the basics out of the way before we get into the nuances.
-The registered agent is an individual or a business entity that receives important document deliveries from your state government.
-Then, your agent will inform you of the delivery, scan the forms to create digital backup copies, and forward them to your business location.
+The registered agent is an individual or business entity that accepts service of process and important official state notices on behalf of your business.
+Then, your agent will inform the business owners of the delivery and forward the notices to them.
+The specific documents that your registered agent handles include service of process for lawsuits and documents from your Secretary of State’s office.

 You have several options for who can serve as your registered agent.
-As far as the DIY options go, you can designate yourself as your company’s registered agent, you can recruit a friend or family member to handle it for you, or you can assign the role to one of your employees.
+As far as the do-it-yourself options go, you can designate yourself as your company’s registered agent, you can recruit a friend or family member to handle it for you, or you can assign the role to one of your employees.
 If you’re more interested in having a professional take the reins of this position, you could designate your lawyer or accountant, or you can hire a registered agent service.

 It’s not uncommon at all for entrepreneurs to designate themselves as the registered agent for their business, but that doesn’t mean it’s a good idea.
 While you can save some money by not paying someone else to serve as your registered agent, that’s the only positive aspect of being your own agent.
+Listing oneself as the business’s registered agent comes with significant privacy risks and responsibilities, such as being responsible for accepting legal documents.

 We already mentioned the requirement for registered agents to be available at their physical address during all standard business hours, which is a serious drawback for fulfilling this role yourself.
 Another major problem is that if you receive service of process at your business location, you run the risk of your clients and/or employees seeing it happen.
+Being served with a lawsuit in front of customers is bad for business.

 The other problem we’ll point out in this situation is that you won’t be able to expand your business to additional states if you serve as your own agent.
 The reason for this is because you need to have a registered agent located in each state where you do business, and you obviously can’t be in multiple states at the same time.